VishnuSanjevThulasiraman/scrollpage/README.md

 ### Instructions to run

 Ensure that you have react-bootstrap installed.
-If not run this command on your terminal `npm install react-bootstrap bootstrap`
+If not run this command on your terminal <br />
+`npm install react-bootstrap bootstrap`

 ### `npm start`